deaconTown/ReactNativeShoppingList/README.md

 Uses async axios to fetch data from api.

 Functions include:
-1. Create new shopping lists (items in lists are added 3 times for some reason; will look into this.
-Lists not saving DB).
+1. Create new shopping lists (Lists not saving DB).
 2. Remove existing shopping lists.
 3. Edit existing shopping lists (so far remove item from list).
 4. Search/Generate a meal by: name; category - beef, fish; ingredients, etc (most of the free endpoints in TheMealDb).